Soil Biology • Plant Health

 How the fungal-to-bacterial ratio in your soil determines whether your crop fights off pests and diseases on its own, or leans on a spray programme to stay alive.

 Walk into an old-growth forest and turn over a handful of soil.
 You will find a dense, white, cobweb-like mat running through the leaf litter.
 That is fungal mycelium, and it is the reason the forest does not need a fertiliser truck or a fungicide programme to stay healthy.
-Now walk onto a conventionally farmed orchard and dig the same hole.
+Walk into a conventionally farmed orchard and dig the same hole.
 The soil will smell sour, look grey, and the mycelium will be gone.

 That difference is not cosmetic.
 It is the single biggest reason your crop is vulnerable to pests, diseases and drought.
 The ratio of fungi to bacteria in your soil, what soil biologists call the F:B ratio, sets a hard ceiling on how high your plants can climb on the immunity ladder.
 Below a certain point, no foliar spray, no synthetic fertiliser, and no resistant variety can fully compensate.